 My interest in textiles dates to my Nova Scotia childhood when I was completely in awe of my grandmother, her French accent and the magic she created with her needlework tools.

 I explored different kinds of weaving (tapestry, art-to-wear) and finally settled on functional textiles such as towels and napkins.
 I also make a limited number of table runners, scarves and shawls.
 I'm a firm believer that something as "ordinary" as a towel can be beautiful, a delight to use and improve with age.
 I enjoy taking a traditional design, modifying it, and adding exuberant colour.

-I still consider myself a student of weaving even though I've woven for 35 years, studied it at college and taken many workshops.
+I still consider myself a student of weaving even though I've woven for over 35 years, studied it at college and taken many workshops.
 The more I weave, the more I'm aware that cloth, which so many of us take for granted, embraces more than I could learn in five (or fifty) lifetimes.

 My grandmother would be proud.

 Local news segment about us and our work: YouTube